-- 1. A list of company personnel, including ID/Passport numbers, nationality, and position, authorized to enter or work on the company's tenements within a PA, must be supplied to the MET officer in charge of the area. - 2.
-Employee and personnel lists must be updated regularly (when any changes happen). - 3.
-An annual permit must be obtained from the MET to enter a PA.
+1. A list of company personnel, including ID/Passport numbers, nationality, and position, authorized to enter or work on the company's tenements within the Namib Naukluft Park, must be supplied to the MET officer in charge of the area.

+2. Employee and personnel lists must be updated regularly (when any changes happen).

+3. A Park Access permit must be obtained from the MET to enter the Namib Naukluft Park.
 All permanent staff must be listed on this permit.
 This permit must be shown each time a staff member enters the park, and all people in a group must correspond with the permit list.
-A separate permit must be obtained from the MET for non-permanent employees (contractors, service providers, etc.) to cover the duration of their visit. - 4.
-A copy of all permits and permissions from the relevant authorities or ministries to carry out any of the proposed activities on the EPL must be supplied to the officer in charge of the area. - 5.
-All employees must have an ID/name tag with their name, photo and job or function with an authorizing signature. - 6.
-A suitable communication system to enable regular contact with PA officials must be installed.
+A separate permit must be obtained from the MET for non-permanent employees (contractors, service providers, etc.) to cover the duration of their visit.

+4. A copy of all permits and permissions from the relevant authorities or ministries to carry out any of the proposed activities on the EPL must be supplied to the officer in charge of the area.

+5. All employees must have an ID/name tag with their name, photo and job or function with an authorizing signature.

+6. A suitable communication system to enable regular contact with Namib Naukluft Park officials must be installed, especially to prevent and mitigate poaching.